Complete 2026 NFL Draft FB Rankings:

 Who is the best FB in the 2026 NFL Draft?

-The 2026 fullback class has a clearcut #1 ranked player, and that’s Max Bredeson of Michigan.
+As for true fullbacks, the best player is Max Bredeson of Michigan.
 Bredeson doesn’t get too many touches, but he’s an exceptional lead blocker with enough size and athleticism to stick in the NFL.

 How good is the fullback draft class in 2026?